digitraceslab/digirhythm/README.md

 ### Folder Backup

 It's essential to regularly back up your data to prevent loss.
-Use the following `rsync` command to backup your data folder:
+Use the following `rsync` command to backup the data folder:

 ```bash
 rsync -av --progress --delete data/ data.backup
 ```

-This command synchronizes the contents of the `data/` folder with `data.backup/`, ensuring that you have a current backup.
-The `--delete` flag ensures that files deleted from `data/` are also removed from `data.backup/` to keep the backup folder clean and consistent with the source.

 ---